-|In what types of educational institutions is this program available?||A student can obtain a certificate in HVAC, at community colleges, trade schools, technical institutes, and some career-oriented colleges.||Pursuit of an associate degree is most often possible within a community college or career college.||An individual may be able to obtain a bachelor’s degree in the field of HVAC at a number of accredited institutions, including colleges and career colleges.|
+|In what types of educational institutions is this program available?||A student can obtain a certificate in HVAC at community colleges, trade schools, technical institutes, online schools, adult schools, and some career-oriented colleges.||Pursuit of an associate degree is most often possible within a community college or career (vocational) college.||An individual may be able to obtain a bachelor’s degree in the field of HVAC at a number of accredited institutions, including colleges and career colleges.|

-|What types of jobs will the individual be eligible for after completion of this program?||Upon completing a certificate in HVAC, the individual will be eligible to work as an HVAC technician, as long as he or she has met all other prerequisites for this industry based on state law.||Similar to a certificate, those who have an associate degree in HVAC will be prepared to work as an HVAC technician upon completion of the program.||An individual who holds a bachelor’s degree in the field of HVAC will likely be fully prepared to work as a technician upon graduation, as well as complete additional competency exams, should he or she so desire.|
+|What types of jobs will the individual be eligible for after completion of this program?||Upon completing a certificate in HVAC, the individual may be eligible to work as an HVAC technician, as long as he or she has met all other prerequisites for this industry based on state law.
+Some programs prepare graduates to serve in an assistance role only.||Similar to a certificate, those who have an associate degree in HVAC are typically prepared to work as an HVAC technician upon completion of the program.||An individual who holds a bachelor’s degree in the field of HVAC is more likely to be fully prepared to work as an HVAC technician—particularly in a supervisory or contractor role—upon graduation, and should also be prepared to sit for additional competency exams that differentiate these graduates in the labor pool.|

 Available data does not demonstrate much difference between the starting salaries of a certificate- and associate-prepared HVAC technician.

-However, an associate degree better prepares candidates to pursue a bachelor’s degree (in order to qualify for management responsibility), or further specialization in the form of professional certifications.
+However, an associate degree better prepares candidates to pursue a bachelor’s degree (in order to qualify for management responsibility), or obtain further specialization in the form of professional certifications.
 And specialization and management increase salary potential.

 |Obtaining a bachelor’s degree in HVAC shows a commitment to the industry, and (along with some experience) may qualify a candidate for management or supervisory positions.
-HVAC Supervisors earn a median salary of $67,298, as compared to a median of $41,930 for an entry-level HVAC Mechanic (Salary.com, June 2016).
-Associate-prepared HVAC technicians can complete a Bachelor’s program in as little as 2 years.|
+HVAC service managers earn a median salary of $71,642 (PayScale.com, May 2020).|

 |Name specific schools that offer these programs.||The following is a partial list of schools that offer certificate programs in HVAC:||The following is a partial list of schools that offer associate degree programs in HVAC:||The following is a partial list of schools that offer bachelor’s degree programs in HVAC:|